Main Content

 Disaggregated data of IPEDS traditional overall graduation rate (150% standard time)

-Gender 6 year grad rates of 2013cohort by gender
+Gender 6 year grad rates of 2017 cohort by gender

 Source: National Center for Education Statistics IPEDS Data Center